Eclipse 550 Light Business Jet, United States of America

 Innovative Solutions and Support (ISS) was contracted in October 2010 to supply Avio dual integrated flight management system (IFMS).
 A supplemental type certificate for the IFMS was obtained from the Federal Aviation Administration (FAA) in March 2011.

-The synthetic vision system installed in the aircraft will render the pilot with clear understanding of the flight conditions by using terrain obstacle, geo-political, hydrological and other database information.
+The synthetic vision system installed in the aircraft will render the pilot with a clear understanding of the flight conditions by using terrain obstacle, geo-political, hydrological and other database information.

-Other avionics will encompass automatic dependent surveillance-broadcast (ADS-B), wide area augmentation system, an iPad data entry integration system, distance measuring equipment, global positioning system, terrain awareness and a warning system and onboard colour weather radar.
+Other avionics encompass automatic dependent surveillance-broadcast (ADS-B), wide area augmentation system, an iPad data entry integration system, distance measuring equipment, global positioning system, terrain awareness and a warning system and onboard colour weather radar.

 Engines on the Eclipse 500